-MakeReceptor is a graphical utility for creating or modifying a receptor.
-Receptors are specialized files used by FRED and HYBRID that contain the structure of a target protein, the location and shape of the active site, and optionally the structure of a bound ligand and docking constraints.
+make_receptor is a graphical utility for creating or modifying a receptor.
+Receptors are specialized design unit (OEDU) files used by FRED and HYBRID that contain the location and shape of the active site, and optionally the docking constraints.

-Receptors can also be created using the PDB2RECEPTOR, APOPDB2RECEPTOR and RECEPTOR_SETUP command line utilities also included in the OEDocking distribution.
-These utilities use automatically setup receptors with default settings with fairly minimal user input and are generally very effective.
+Receptors can also be created using the SPRUCE and ReceptorInDU command line utilities.
+These utilities create receptors with default settings with fairly minimal user input and are generally very effective.

-MakeReceptor provides the users with more control over the receptor creating process than the command line utilities as well as a way to visualize all information contained in a receptor.
-The following capabilities of the MakeReceptor program are not available in the command line tool.
+make_receptor provides the users with more control over the receptor creating process than the command line utilities, as well as a way to visualize all information contained in a receptor.
+The following capabilities of the make_receptor program are either unavailable or difficult to execute from the command line tools.

 Creating a receptor with crystallographic water ligands will interact with.